rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

 </pre>

 This `QueueDeclare` change needs to be applied to both the producer and consumer code.
+You also need to change the name of the queue for `BasicConsume` and `BasicPublish`.

 At this point we're sure that the `task_queue` queue won't be lost even if RabbitMQ restarts.
-Now we need to mark our messages as persistent
+Now we need to mark our messages as persistent.

-- by setting `IBasicProperties.Persistent` to `true`.
+After the existing _GetBytes_, set `IBasicProperties.Persistent` to `true`:
 <pre class="lang-csharp">
+var body = Encoding.UTF8.GetBytes(message);

 var properties = channel.CreateBasicProperties();
 properties.Persistent = true;
 </pre>